polkadot-js/docs/docs/substrate/extrinsics.md

 ### purgeKeys()
 - **interface**: `api.tx.session.purgeKeys`
 - **summary**:    Removes any session key(s) of the function caller.

    This doesn't take effect until the next session.

-   The dispatch origin of this function must be signed.
+   The dispatch origin of this function must be Signed and the account must be either be  convertible to a validator ID using the chain's typical addressing system (this usually  means being a controller account) or directly convertible into a validator ID (which  usually means being a stash account).